wangjiangshan0725/RF-Solver-Edit/README.md

 </p>

 # 🔥 News
+- [2024.11.30] Our demo is available on 🤗 [Huggingface Space](https://huggingface.co/spaces/wjs0725/RF-Solver-Edit)!
 - [2024.11.18] More examples for style transfer are available!
 - [2024.11.18] Gradio Demo for image editing is available!
 - [2024.11.11] The homepage of the project is available!